jeffjewett/aerospike-migrations/README.md

 ## (IV) Extract Existing Snowflake Data and Migrate Directly to Aerospike

 The example that follows will migrate existing Snowflake data (Snowflake TPC-H sample data, 'customer' table) directly to an Areospike database using Apache Spark.
 The Snowflake data will be read into a Spark DataFrame, the key column of the _implied_ schema of the key column will be transformed, then the entire DataFrame will be written directly to Aerospike.
-Both the Apache Spark and Aerospike clusters will be provisiond with Ansible scripts found found [here](https://github.com/aerospike-examples/aerospike-ansible).
+Both the Apache Spark and Aerospike clusters will be provisiond with Ansible scripts found [here](https://github.com/aerospike-examples/aerospike-ansible).
 A provisioning tutorial using these scripts can be found [here](https://dev.to/aerospike/using-aerospike-connect-for-spark-3poi).

 #### (1) Enable Aerospike Enterprise